Weekend trip ideas: Your ultimate guide to Singapore's public transportation

 Singapore’s local transport — Cost, routes & apps

 If you’re looking to travel on a train or bus, step numero uno will be to purchase a Singapore Tourist Pass (STP) from the SimplyGo Ticket Office at select MRT stations.
 Based on the pass you purchase, you can avail unlimited trips via these trains and buses for a period of one, two, or three days.
-The one-day pass costs SGD 22 (THB 577), the two-day pass costs SGD 29 (THB 761), and the three-day pass costs SGD 34 (THB 893).
-Additionally, while purchasing these tourist passes, you need to deposit a refundable sum of SGD 10 (THB 262).
+The one-day pass costs SGD 22, the two-day pass costs SGD 29, and the three-day pass costs SGD 34.
+Additionally, while purchasing these tourist passes, you need to deposit a refundable sum of SGD 10.

 You can opt for SG Tourist Pass — a special EZ-Link card that allows tourists unlimited travel on basic bus services, as well as MRT and LRT days.
-However, this pass can only be bought for a duration of 3 days and retails at SGD 29 (THB 761), without the need for a prior deposit.
-You can also upgrade to Singapore Tourist Pass Plus to enjoy great savings while relishing the sights and sounds of the city — this costs SGD 48 (THB 1,260) for 3 days, sans prior deposit.
+However, this pass can only be bought for a duration of 3 days and retails at SGD 29, without the need for a prior deposit.
+You can also upgrade to Singapore Tourist Pass Plus to enjoy great savings while relishing the sights and sounds of the city — this costs SGD 48 for 3 days, sans prior deposit.

 Lastly, if you’re someone who likes tiny trinkets that envelop memories of a city, we’d recommend checking out the Singapore Tourist Pass Charm.
 Reminiscent of the Lion City, this big cat charm-cum-pass offers unlimited travel on Singapore’s basic bus services, as well as MRT and LRT trains.
-It is valid for one day and retails at SGD 36.90 (THB 969).
+It is valid for one day and retails at SGD 36.90.

 To make your experience hassle-free, Singapore’s public transport app Moovit lets you enter the start and end destination and rustles up bus routes and railway lines in a jiffy.
 Here’s an example for easy reference.
 For instance, you want to go from Sentosa Merlion to Gardens by the Bay.
 Just enter the respective points and voila!
 You have the shortest suggested routes and recommended lines, along with walking and cycling paths.
 What’s not to like?